What is Agile Testing?

 As agile model involves less or no documentation, it creates difficulties for the testing team to predict the expected results and to decide direction and path of the testing to be carried out.
-These difficulties may be overcome by making use of the agile testing checklist to ensure better and qualitative testing in a guided manner.
+These difficulties can become a hurdle in testing and can be overcome by adopting the following best practices:

 Apart from being performed manually the process of agile testing can also be performed with the assistance of various new and advanced tools available in the market that strive to simplify the testing process and make it cost and time effective.

 Therefore, provided here is a list of best agile testing tools: